-To back light this I used these Warm White LED Light Strip and this Power Supply which goes with the light strip.
+To back light this I used Warm White LED Light Strip.
 The light strip adheres to the inside of the metal rim around the glass, add power and test it, super easy!

 BTW, the glue will continue to dry and becomes totally clear over a few months!

 BTW, I finished it and rolled this 75lb surprise into the closet 10 minutes before Jeff got home!
 Whew!

 Of course he LOVED it, but there’s more work to do, for Jeff – “Honey, I don’t deal with gravity, you will hang this up, would you? xoxo”

 With Quakehold Picture Hook secured into studs, and metal wire and hangers attached to the frame of the glass with J-B Weld Epoxy , it’s up!
 YAY!